-23A.3.
-Reminder messages for subscription services must be sent according to billing frequency:

-- (i) Daily billed services require a reminder message to be sent every 7 days. - (ii) Weekly billed services require a reminder message to be sent every 15 days. - (iii) Monthly billed services require a reminder message to be sent every calendar month.
+- 23A.3.
+Reminder messages for subscription services must be sent according to billing frequency: - (i) Daily billed services require a reminder message to be sent every 7 days. - (ii) Weekly billed services require a reminder message to be sent every 15 days. - (iii) Monthly billed services require a reminder message to be sent every calendar month.

-- 23A.4.
+23A.4.
 A customer participating in a free trial period for service may not be subscribed to the service without completing a confirmation step, as envisaged in section 15 of this Code.
 The confirmation step may be completed at the beginning of the free trial, or when the free trial is converted to a subscription.
-If the confirmation step is completed at the beginning of the free trial period, then within 24 hours of the first billing, a message must be sent to the customer containing: - (a) confirmation that the customer is now subscribed to a service, - (b) the name of the service, - (c) the pricing information, - (d) a customer support number, and - (e) instructions for terminating the service. - 23A.5.
+If the confirmation step is completed at the beginning of the free trial period, then within 24 hours of the first billing, a message must be sent to the customer containing:

+- (a) confirmation that the customer is now subscribed to a service,

+- (b) the name of the service,

+- (c) the pricing information,

+- (d) a customer support number, and

+- (e) instructions for terminating the service.

+23A.5.
 Subscription services must have a landing page prior to the confirmation step.
 An advert for a subscription service may not send a customer directly to a confirmation page but must link the customer to a landing page for the service.
-A landing page: - (a) must clearly show the pricing information for the service; - (b) must contain a link to, or the URL of, the Ts&Cs for the service; - (c) must not have a misleading call-to-action (such as "download" instead of "subscribe" or "join"); - (d) must not mislead by presenting examples of content not available as part of the service;
+A landing page:

+- (a) must clearly show the pricing information for the service; - (b) must contain a link to, or the URL of, the Ts&Cs for the service; - (c) must use only "subscribe" or "join" as the call-to-action, and may include additional words following "subscribe" or "join" which are not considered to be "intervening text" for the purpose of displaying pricing information; - (d) must not mislead by presenting examples of content not available as part of the service.

+This clause does not apply to adverts delivered via MTN's platform.

+23A.6.
+Any adult services operating on MTN's platforms must be labelled as age restricted so that MTN can perform age verification of the users of those services.

+Vodacom

+23A.7.
+Notwithstanding the definition of "pricing information" in the WASPA Code, where the call-to-action in an advertisement for a subscription service leads directly to a network-hosted confirmation page, the pricing information in that advertisement does not have to include the word "subscription".